hrobben/sf2_Learning/README.md

 A Symfony project created on June 20, 2015, 5:18 pm.

-While reading the SF2 site start reading the book and did the testing on this branch.
+While reading the SF2 site, started reading the book and did the testing on "my_project".

 Henry Robben Learning Symfony 2 Framework together with Laravel.

-I'am a huge fan of MVC OOP development PHP, now i am using the frameworks which i (and a lot others I saw on the internet) am learning to embrase.
+I'am a huge fan of MVC OOP development PHP, now using the frameworks and learning to use them.

  Prefered Frameworks Symfony 2 and Laravel 5....